welpo/tabi/content/blog/shortcodes/index.md

 ### Swap image on hover

-Povides an interaction where the image displayed changes as the user hovers over it.
+Provides an interaction where the image displayed changes as the user hovers over it.
 Useful for before-after comparisons, for example.

 {{ image_hover(default_src="img/edited.webp", hovered_src="img/raw.webp", default_alt="Edited picture", hovered_alt="Original shot") }}